bxparks/clocks/CommandLineClock/README.md

 # CommandLine Clock

 A clock that provides access to basic functionality through a command line interface on the Serial port.
+It was primarily created to allow easier debugging of the AceTime library (https://github.com/bxparks/AceTime) on a Linux or MacOS desktop machine.

 The following functions are supported:

 ```
 help [command]